jonblack/cmpgpx/README.md

 # Information

-More information about the implementation can be found on my blog in the post [How to compare GPS tracks][2].
+More information about the implementation can be found on my blog in the posts:

+* [How to compare GPS tracks][2]
+* [How to distribute GPS points evenly][3]

+# Tests

+The tests can be run with the following command:

+    venv/bin/nosetests

+# Scripts

+* `cmpgpx.py` performs and plots the alignment
+* `dist.py` performs and plots only the distribution of points

 # Example